 What is an employer to say when specifically asked about an employee’s treatment that may be perceived as more favorable by co-workers?
 The Equal Employment Opportunity Commission (EEOC) answers this question in its publication Enforcement Guidance: Reasonable Accommodation and Undue Hardship Under the Americans with Disabilities Act.
 It states that an employer may not disclose that an employee is receiving a reasonable accommodation because this usually amounts to a disclosure that the individual has a disability.
 The ADA specifically prohibits the disclosure of medical information except in certain limited situations, which do not include disclosure to co-workers.

 An employer may certainly respond to a question from an employee about why a co-worker is receiving what is perceived as "different" or "special" treatment by emphasizing its policy of assisting any employee who encounters difficulties in the workplace.
 The employer also may find it helpful to point out that many of the workplace issues encountered by employees are personal, and that, in these circumstances, it is the employer's policy to respect employee privacy.
-An employer may be able to make this point effectively by reassuring the employee asking the question that his/her privacy would similarly be respected if s/he found it necessary to ask the employer for some kind of workplace change for personal reasons.
+An employer may be able to make this point effectively by reassuring the employee asking the question that their privacy would similarly be respected if they found it necessary to ask the employer for some kind of workplace change for personal reasons.